giuliacappelli/MedinaStochasticOptimalityTheory/README.md

     python3 optimizeMedinaBasic.py -s input/sps/ -j input/judgments/mock_judgments_ext.csv -o output/

+### Preprocessing
+The script will take care of preprocessing your input data (these innovations are not in Medina 2007).

+In particular, it will compute z-scores of SPS values for each SPS input file to make results comparable across models.
+You can also choose to use raw SPS data by commenting out a paragraph in the script, at your own risk.

+Most importantly, we preprocessed raw judgment data following Kim et al. (2019).
+We computed the within-subject z-scores for the judgments, then averaged these scores to obtain the mean judgment for each sentence in the stimuli list, then normalized the mean judgments between 0 and 1.

 ### Output
 The script prints out in the output folder everything you need as a linguist to describe your input data and the output of the model you built.